 - Prepare daikon: Peel daikon and cut it in half.

 - Mix seasoning: Put shio koji, rice vinegar, sugar in a small bowl and mix well.

 - Massage: Put daikon and the seasoning in a plastic bag, and massage them well.

 - Pickle: Close the bag tight, put it in a container, and pickle for 2-3 days in the fridge.

 - Slice: Open the bag, transfer to a container, slice, and enjoy.

 - Storage: It will last for one week in the fridge.

-- Substitute: You can substitute shio koji with 1 tsp of salt.
+- Substitute: You can substitute shio koji with 1 teaspoon of salt.
 You can substitute rice vinegar with other types of vinegar.

 Keywords: Japanese pickled daikon